smogelmose/Embodied-interaction/README.md

 ## Abstract

-This project presents *Metamorphic Efforts*, a generative audiovisual system that translates the opening section of Kafka's *The Metamorphosis* (10 passages) into a real-time embodied interaction experience driven by Laban Movement Analysis (LMA) Effort qualities.
-Conventional LMA-driven systems run from a moving body through sensors to Effort classification; this project locates the moving body in literary prose through close reading and Body, Effort, Shape, Space (BESS) annotation, then renders the resulting Effort trajectory as coordinated visual texture (TouchDesigner) and five-layer polyphonic audio (Web Audio API in the browser).
-The viewer reads at their own pace; passage transitions trigger BESS payloads sent over WebSocket, including four computable Effort descriptors after Larboulette and Gibet [6].
-Action Drive labels select coordinated visual presets and per-passage ElevenLabs v3 audio tags grounded in de Meijer's [7] Effort-to-emotion regression findings.
-The system runs in two configurations: locally with a direct WebSocket between TouchDesigner and the browser, and deployed via a Node relay on Render so a public browser can connect to TouchDesigner remotely.
-The contribution is a demonstration that kinesthetically dense literary text can serve as annotation substrate for Effort-driven generative systems, broadening the input modality for embodied interaction beyond performed movement.
+This project creates a generative audiovisual system that transforms the first ten passages of Kafka's The Metamorphosis into a real-time embodied interaction experience.
+Using Laban Movement Analysis (LMA) Effort qualities, this project finds the moving body in literary prose by reading and annotating Body, Effort, Shape, and Space (BESS).
+The system shows the Effort trajectory as a combined visual texture  and five-layer polyphonic audio.
+The 10 selected passages transition BESS analysis, which uses four computable Effort descriptors following Larboulette and Gibet [6].
+According to de Meijer's [7] Effort-to-emotion regression studies, Action Drive labels choose correlated visual presets and per-passage ElevenLabs v3 audio tags.
+This work shows that literary text with a lot of kinesthetic information can be used as a base for annotations in effort-driven generative systems.
+This implies that embodied interaction can be input in ways other than performed movement.

 ## Keywords